razvanvlad/CDA-WEBSITE-PROJECT/CDA-WEBSITE/cda-frontend/IMPLEMENTATION_COMPLETE_SUMMARY.md

 All implemented underlines are:
 - ✅ Using correct colors from specification
-- ✅ Rendering at correct thickness
+- ✅ Rendering at correct thickness with smooth SVG curves
-- ✅ Positioned correctly near text
+- ✅ Positioned correctly near text with configurable offset
-- ✅ Responsive (work on mobile and desktop)
+- ✅ Fully responsive with multi-line support (work on mobile and desktop)
-- ✅ Browser compatible (CSS text-decoration)
+- ✅ Browser compatible (SVG with quadratic bezier paths)
-- ✅ Simple and maintainable
+- ✅ Dynamic and precise with ResizeObserver measurements

 ---